9 Things 99% of People don’t Know about Chinese New Year

 Traditional Chinese New Year Food in Different Areas

 Correct hand gesture for New Year greeting

-Hand gesture for New Year greeting is very important etiquette for Chinese people.
+Hand gestures for New Year greeting is very important etiquette for Chinese people.
 Make sure you have made a correct hand gesture or it will be very rude.
 The gestures are a little different between ladies and gentlemen.
 Gentlemen need to make a twist with right hand and put the left hand over it.
 In Chinese culture, right hand means attacking.
 But when covered by left hand, it shows a good will.
 As for ladies, the position is opposite.
 It is a key about the position of hands.
 Since once they are reversed, the meaning will be completely different.

 New Year's first week represented by different animals

-The first week of the New Year is represented by rooster, dog, pig, sheep, ox, horse, and human in sequence, and every day people celebrate for different animals.
+The first week of the New Year is represented by rooster, dog, pig, sheep, ox, horse, and human in sequence, and every day people celebrate the different animals.
 This is a fact most people don't know about the Chinese New Year even for some local Chinese people.
 The old saying comes from a Chinese mythology, in which a Goddess named Nvwa created animals and human in seven days successively.
-So this is a celebration for the birth of animals and human.
+So this is a celebration of the birth of animals and human.